MickeyPhillips/Employee_Tracker-MP/README.md

 - Step 4: `node index` to start the application

 ## Usage
-<a href="https://drive.google.com/file/d/1CFQIbzjZBC_jWiRKt0tqewAgb-mT6WRj/view" target="_blank">Usage Video(The export was to large to make a gif or a mp4 video for github)</a>
+<a href="https://drive.google.com/file/d/1CFQIbzjZBC_jWiRKt0tqewAgb-mT6WRj/view">Usage Video(The export was to large to make a gif or a mp4 video for github)</a>